ricardomm7/leaflink/docs/sprintC/us023/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* US021 - Add a New Entry to the To-Do List: The entry must exist in the To-Do list before a team can be assigned to it.
+* US021 - Add a New Entry to the To-Do List: The toDoEntry must exist in the To-Do list before a team can be assigned to it.

 ### 1.5 Input and Output Data